GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         sigma_mu_epsilon = -2.85697
         c3_epsilon = -1.72

-In the above .toml file we have specified the source parameters for earthquakes characteristic of Albania (compressional thrust faulting with magnitudes of interest in the range of Mw 5 to Mw 7), and we have specified a selection of GMPEs which may best capture the epistemic uncertainty associated with predicting the ground-shaking from earthquakes in/near Albania if implemented in a GMPE logic tree.
+In the above .toml file we have specified the source parameters for earthquakes characteristic of Albania (compressional thrust faulting with magnitudes of interest w.r.t. seismic hazard in the range of Mw 5 to Mw 7), and we have specified a selection of GMPEs which may best capture the epistemic uncertainty associated with predicting the ground-shaking from earthquakes in/near Albania if implemented in a GMPE logic tree.
 Here, we are selecting 3 ergodic (fixed sigma per return period) GMPEs, and 5 scalings of the non-ergodic European Seismic Hazard Model 2020 (ESHM20) version Kotha et al. (2020) GMPE (see Weatherill et al. 2020 for more details on the ESHM20 version of Kotha et al. 2020).
-The ESHM20 version of Kotha et al. (2020) has been set to a regionalisation parameter of 2 in "general" params, which is representative of central region (regular) anelastic attenuation.
+The ESHM20 version of Kotha et al. (2020) has been set to a regionalisation parameter of 2 in "general" params, which is representative of central region (regular) "residual" attenuation.

 Once we have defined our inputs for GMPE comparison, we can use each tool within the Comparison module to evaluate how similar the GMPEs predict ground-motion for a given ground-shaking scenario.
 We must first create the "Configuration" object which stores the information specified within the .toml file for use in the plotting functions:

-    > # Generate config object (filename = path to input .toml file)
+    > # Generate config object
-    > config = comp.Configurations(filename)
+    > config = comp.Configurations(filename) # Filename is the path to the input .toml file

 Once we have created the Configuration object we can use the plotting functions available within the Comparison module.